osg-htc/dosar/docs/ASP2024/14-Containers.md

 Don't forget to make it executable with `chmod +x job.sh`.
 This script will invoke the Ubuntu 20 container with apptainer and run the command `cat /etc/lsb-release`, which returns the OS version of the container.
 So you can see that it returns 20.04, compared to 22.04 of the training machine.

+This is just a very simple example.
+You can construct much more complex workloads or scripts to execute in apptainer.

 The user support team maintains a set of images.
 These contain a basic set of tools and libraries.
 The images are are: